n7on/docker-internals/README.md

 # Docker Internals
-Docker is a way to isolate a process.
-Various kernel features are used in order to do that, like:
+Docker is a way to isolate and manage a process.
+Two main kernel features are used in order to do that:

 * namespaces
+Namespaces are used to isolate the process.
+So that users, groups, hostname, network, pid's etc only are visible from correct namespace.
+This is basically the main concept of a Docker Container.

 * cgroups
+Manages resources like memory, disk, CPU and network.
+So that resource limits can be added to a Container.

-The filesystem is isolated in a similar way as with chroot, but Docker uses namespaces instead.
-Filesystems are called images and they contains the executables needed together with all it's dependencies (user-land).
-When an executable in this filesystem runs it is called a Container.
-It's a normal process but it's heavily isolated from the rest of the system, but it still uses the same Kernel (kernel-land).
+The filesystem is isolated in a similar way as with chroot (change root), but Docker uses namespaces instead.
+Filesystems are called images and they contains the executables needed together with all it's dependencies (this is user-land).
+When an executable on this filesystem runs in a namespace, it's called a Container.
+It's a normal process but it's isolated from the rest of the system (using namespaces), but it still uses the same Kernel (kernel-land).
 A container usually runs some kind of service, like a webserver.
-And when attaching to a Container, basically what happens is that a new process (usually a shell) are executed in the same isolated environment, and the terminal is attached to this shell.
+And when attaching to a Container, basically what happens is that a new process (usually a shell) are executed in the same namespace, and the terminal is attached to this shell.

 # Images
 Docker images are basically a list of "layers".
 And each layer is a tarball.
 So if these tarballs are extracted in correct order to disk, you'll get the image filesystem.
-Docker does this automatically, but we could do this without Docker as well.
+Docker does this automatically, but we could do this without Docker by calling Dockers registry API's directly.

 Ex.
 Download alpine:latest to ~/.docker-internals/